Useful links: Healthy Living

 - The Eatwell Guide is an NHS resource which shows how much of what we eat overall should come from each food group to achieve a healthy, balanced diet.
 You do not need to achieve this balance with every meal, but try to get the balance right over a day or even a week.

-- For some more general tips on eating a healthy, balanced diet see here.
+- Visit the website for some more general tips on eating a healthy, balanced diet see.
 This is an important part of maintaining good health, and can help you feel your best.
 This means eating a wide variety of foods in the right proportions, and consuming the right amount of food and drink to achieve and maintain a healthy body weight.

 - Find out more about your 5 a day and drinking plenty of fluids.